PierceNg/PasswordCrypt/src-st/PasswordCrypt.package/PCAuthenticator.class/README.md

-I am the abstract super class for username/password authenticator.
+I am the PasswordCrypt username/password authenticator.
+I am a singleton.
+I use PCPasswordCrypt to create/verify salted+hashed passwords.